1st DUI Penalties in Georgia

 Since drug-related DUI charges carry more severe consequences for driving privileges, it’s critical to work with an experienced DUI defense lawyer who can fight to protect your rights and explore options for minimizing the penalties.
 If you’re facing a first-time DUI charge in Georgia, Michael Fulcher Law can help you navigate the legal process and work toward the best possible outcome.

-Contact our 1st offense DUI lawyer today
+Contact our 1st DUI Defense Lawyer for Help Today

 Michael Fulcher Law knows DUI law, with over 17 years of experience as a prosecutor, public defender, and privately retained defense counsel.
 That experience includes a deep understanding of DUI law, criminal procedure, and familiarity with all players—police, prosecutors, and judges—in Morgan, Greene, Putnam, Taliaferro, and Jasper Counties.
 Call us at (706) 438-1555 or contact us.